-EYFS staff phones are kept secure in their areas and mobile phones may not be on view or in use when EYFS pupils are present.
+EYFS staff phones are kept secure in their areas and are only used for Multi Factor authentication by staff members.
+Staff who work in the Acorn Centre should take personal calls in the Prep School staff room.
 Neither staff, children, volunteers nor visitors may use their own mobile phones to take photographs within our EYFS setting and up to Reception year in the Prep School.